-Are you ready to vote in the upcoming election?
-Whether you have recently moved or you are deployed overseas, when it's Election Day, you want your vote and your family's votes to be counted.
+Whether you have recently moved or you are deployed overseas, when it's election day, you want your vote and your family's votes to be counted.

-Votes from service members who are away from their home state or overseas form a critical piece of an election.
+Votes from service members and family members overseas often sway the results of an election.
 To help these voters, every installation or unit is required to appoint a voting assistance officer (VAO).
 This person is responsible for providing information and for helping service members and their families get any materials they need in order to file an absentee ballot in state and federal elections.
 You may have learned the name of your VAO in a voter-awareness class or from posters urging you to vote.
 If not, you can find out the name from the personnel administration office, chain-of-command or family support group.

 Although a few states may allow you to fax your ballot, most states will accept ballots by mail only.
 For overseas voters, this may mean putting the ballot in the mail weeks before an election.
 This requires taking all the necessary steps to make sure you have a ballot in your hand in time to make that deadline.